 - 1. Sign in to the AWS Management Console and open the Amazon DataZone management console at https://console.aws.amazon.com/datazone. - 2.
 Choose View domains and choose the domain's name from the list.
 The name is a hyperlink. - 3.
 Scroll down to the Associated accounts tab and choose Request association. - 4.
 Enter the IDs of the accounts that you want to request association.
 When you are satisfied with the list of account IDs, choose Request association. - 5.
-Amazon DataZone creates a resource share in the AWS Resource Access Manager on your account's behalf, with the entered account ID(s) as principals. - 6.
+Under RAM Policy, specify the RAM policy for account association.
+You can either choose AWSRAMPermissionDataZonePortalReadWrite which will enable associated accounts to execute Amazon DataZone APIs and access the data portal or you can choose AWSRAMPermissionDataZoneDefault, which will allow associated accounts to only execute Amazon DataZone APIs and will not provide data portal access.
+Amazon DataZone then creates a resource share in the AWS Resource Access Manager on your account's behalf, with the entered account ID(s) as principals. - 6.
 You must notify the owner of the other AWS account(s) to accept your request.
 Invitations expire after seven (7) days.